 This post contains affiliate links.
 They cost you nothing but we make a small commission.

+Science.
 What Makes The Sticky Waterfall in Chiang Mai Sticky?

 This spectacular waterfall is supplied with fresh spring water containing a high amount of calcium carbonate.
 As the water cascades over the rocks calcium is deposited, which adds a non-slip surface to the rocks, meaning that you can literally walk up the fast flowing waterfall with your bare feet.

 How Much Do The Waterfalls Cost to Visit?

 \NO parking charges, no entrance fees.
+Nothing.
 All Free.
-(I told you that would make you happy…)
+(I told you that would make you happy).

 Are The Waterfalls Suitable for Young Kids?

-We are travelling with our two teenagers aged 16 and 13 and they LOVED it.
+We are currently travelling around the world with our two teenagers aged 16 and 13 and they LOVED it.
 What’s not to love?
 Any child over the age of 12 is going to be snapping some really cool photos to show their friends, and the younger ones are going to marvel at the fact that they can walk on water!

 Obviously, caution must be taken around water and little children – you don’t need me to tell you that – there are a few places where the rocks are covered with green algae.
 These parts ARE slippy, but luckily someone has very kindly put a strong rope down the waterfalls to hold onto in case you slip.

 There are clean toilet facilities, a place to grab a snack, a big open grass space in case you fancy a game of football and loads of shade from that hot Chiang Mai weather.
 Perfect!

-So, Apart From Climbing The Sticky Waterfall, What Else Is There To Do?
+Apart From Climbing The Sticky Waterfall, What Else Is There To Do?

 Have a picnic.
 Is there anything better than throwing a sarong or a towel onto the ground and cracking open all your picnic goodies?
 You will be in good company.
 All of the local families bring there own food and drink, and it is very sociable.